terraform-google-modules/terraform-google-sql-db/docs/upgrading_to_sql_db_4.0.0.md

 - You must have `read_replica_size` objects inside `read_replicas`
 - You must use the full `zone` id which includes the region e.g. `europe-west1-c` instead of `c`
+- You must not have used `random_instance_name`

+**Important:** If you have enabled `random_instance_name` then you will need to manually migrate state because the migration script and module does not include the random string as part of the replica state key.

 ```diff
  module "test" {